Gary Hollywood: Biography

 Hollywood was born and raised in Glasgow, where he attended St. Robert Bellarmine Secondary School.

 When he was 12, his drama teachers sent him to audition for a starring guest role in the Scottish Television police drama Taggart alongside 34 other competitors.
 He was successful in his audition and landed the part of Simon Barrow in the episode Gingerbread.

 He went on to play Henry in Doctor Finlay.
 Hollywood has worked in television since his first appearance in Taggart in 1993 and starred in the STV soap opera Take the High Road between 1995 and 2002.
 He completed his first American film, playing the title role in Lawrence R. Hott's biopic about the Scots-born founder of Yosemite National Park, The Boyhood Of John Muir (1998).
 His film credits also include The Winter Guest, where he played alongside Oscar-winning actress Emma Thompson, directed by Alan Rickman, and The Flying Scotsman with Jonny Lee Miller and Brian Cox.
 He also played alongside Conor McCarron in the feature film Neds as PC Muir, directed by Peter Mullan.

 He has worked extensively in theatre, film, and television.
 It was whilst doing pantomime in Glasgow in 2000 that he met Brendan O'Carroll who asked him to work for him in his production company and tour with his theatre show Mrs. Brown's Boys which has since transferred to television on BBC One and has become a multi award winning show.
 In October 2020 after over 20 years, Hollywood and fellow actor Damien McKiernan quit the show after a dispute, and their characters were retired from the show.

 Personal life

 He was married to Sharon Mudie from 2003 to 2017, and they have two children.
-Hollywood then married Cherylanne in 2019; they have a son.
+Hollywood then married Cherylanne in 2019; they have 2 sons, his wife suffered a miscarriage at 12 weeks in 2023.